Remote’s guide to employing in Portugal.

 Minimum Wage: €741 per month in 12 payments; €635 per month in 14 payments for full-time workers, rural workers, and domestic employees ages 18 and older.

 We can help you get a new employee started in Portugal fast.
-The minimum onboarding time we need is only 72 hours.
+The minimum onboarding time we need is only 9 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.